NikolaBorislavovHristov/jxbuild/builddoc.md

 ./build_leveldown.sh ../../../android/out_android/android/bin/
 ```

-* You should see the following - **you can ignore the failed ‘cp’ commands as they are not being used**.
+* You should see the following - **you can ignore the failed ‘cp’ commands as they are not being used here**.
+They are present for anyone that wished to refresh the plugin within an existing JxCore/Cordova project.
+Those `./platforms/..` directories are part of the Cordova project structure.

 ```
 [armeabi] Compile++ thumb: jxcore <= JniHelper.cpp